- The Goals

 - SFU staff, students and partners: Engage with us

-The SFU's 2022-2025 Strategic Sustainability and Climate Action Plan establishes SFU's sustainability goals, defines SFU's climate action targets and outlines how SFU will take action to achieve them.
+SFU's 2022-2025 Strategic Sustainability and Climate Action Plan establishes the university's sustainability goals, defines SFU's climate action targets and outlines how SFU will take action to achieve them.
 This Sustainable Development Goals (SDGs) website is part of a project that will benefit our community at large by helping inform SFU's Global Engagement Plan.

 There are a number of ways the SFU community and public can get involved.
 We encourage you to engage with us.

-Update your profile with the SDGs your research has contributed to.
-SFU researchers can turn any SDG of choice "on" or "off" in their settings.
-This will serve as not only a tool to show what SDGs your research is connected to, but will also help others learn more about each of the 17 SDGs.
+SFU researchers can update their profiles with the SDGs their research has contributed to.
+They can turn any SDG of choice "on" or "off" in their settings.
+This will serve as not only a tool to show what SDGs their research is connected to, but will also help others learn more about each of the 17 SDGs.

 2. LEARN ABOUT THE SDGs MAPPING PROJECT

-These rankings show only a slice of the myriad of activities taking place at SFU that align with the SDGs, and only hint at the potential and opportunities for mobilizing our strengths for deepened and sustained impact at local, national and international scales.
+These rankings show only a slice of the myriad activities taking place at SFU that align with the SDGs, and only hint at the potential and opportunities for mobilizing our strengths for deepened and sustained impact at local, national and international scales.

 ABOUT THE SDG MAPPING PROJECT

-The purpose of this project is to broaden and deepen our understanding of current activities taking place at SFU that contribute to the SDGS locally, nationally and internationally, and to mobilize the SFU community around strengthening and deepening work towards the achievement of the SDGs.
+The purpose of this project was to broaden and deepen our understanding of current activities taking place at SFU that contribute to the SDGS locally, nationally and internationally, and to mobilize the SFU community around strengthening work towards the achievement of the SDGs.

-The project involves gathering quantitative and qualitative data about each of the core functional areas of the institution—Research, Teaching and Learning, Operations, and Engagement—according to pre-identified indicators or information that align activities with the SDGs.
+The project involved gathering quantitative and qualitative data about each of the core functional areas of the institution—Research, Teaching and Learning, Operations, and Engagement—according to pre-identified indicators or information that align activities with the SDGs.

 Phase 1: Scanning

-Scan and analyze existing quantitative and qualitative data from across the institution, in each of SFU’s core functional areas: Research, Teaching & Learning, Operations and Engagement to understand what we are already doing.
-In this phase, the project team will:
+Scanned and analyzed existing quantitative and qualitative data from across the institution in each of SFU’s core functional areas (Research, Teaching & Learning, Operations, and Engagement) to understand what we were already doing.
+In this phase, the project team:

-- Identify areas of strength in which SFU already excels and can deepen its engagement in each of the institution’s four functional areas, and cross-institutionally.
+- Identified areas of strength where SFU already excelled and could deepen its engagement in each of the institution’s four functional areas, and cross-institutionally;